Phil Murphy: Finance chair of the Democratic Party

-U.S. Ambassador to Germany
+Ambassadorship

 Murphy served as United States Ambassador to Germany under President Barack Obama from 2009 to 2013.
 The possibility of his being named to the post was first reported by Spiegel Online International in May 2009.
 The former U.S. Ambassador John Kornblum supported the choice, saying, "Murphy has been involved in German-American relations for many years.
 He's a good choice."
 An agrément was issued, and Obama formally nominated him to the position on July 9.
 Murphy was confirmed by the United States Senate on August 7, and appeared with his family in Berlin on August 21.
 That they arrived in an expensive Gulfstream V executive jet irked Chancellor Merkel, who saw it as evidence of the long practice of presidents awarding wealthy donors with ambassadorships.
 Murphy presented his credentials in Berlin to German President Horst Koehler on September 3, which the State Department considers his effective start date.
 He was sworn into the position on September 13.

-During his tenure, Murphy promoted American trade and focused on engaging Germany's youth through town hall meetings, exchange programs, and social media communication.
-He said, "The legacy of our time together in Germany will be measured by how well we 'set the table' for tomorrow, by how deeply today's youth understand the ongoing relevance of the transatlantic bridge.
-They are tomorrow's leaders and our investment in their future is our highest priority."
-In doing so he paid particular attention to children who had immigrated to Germany, who rarely had the opportunity to meet Americans.